ndau/integration-tests/README.md

 - The primary interface with `chaos-go` is the [`chaos`](https://us-east-1.console.aws.amazon.com/codecommit/home?region=us-east-1#/repository/chaostool/browse/HEAD/--/) command, which is both a CLI application and a go library (`tool`) with which to interface with the chaos chain.

-- There is a separate tool [`ndwhitelist`](https://us-east-1.console.aws.amazon.com/codecommit/home?region=us-east-1#/repository/whitelist/browse/HEAD/--/) which node operators may use to manage their whitelists for System Change Proposals.
-Without using this tool, all proposed SCPs will be rejected.

 These tools are intended for different audiences and will likely be running on separte machines in production.
 This makes testing their interactions in a realistic way a non-trivial proposition.

 ## Getting Started